migalabs/block-printer/infrastructure-setup.md

 ```
 - `--add-to-model` : If this flag is set, the script will add the guess to the model data, only if the guess was made thanks to the graffity
 - `--node-url` : The url of the node to use to fetch the data from the blockchain (default: `http://localhost:5052`)
-- `model_folder` : The folder containing the model data.
-You can use the `blockprint/model` folder in the repository
+- `model_folder` : The folder containing the model data
 - `slot` : The block slot to have a guess for

 ### Using the server